 - Don’t rely on the DOM.
 Tests built on something Salesforce regularly changes are bound to be fragile and require lots of maintenance.

 - Look past simple test management and build a Salesforce quality hub.

 Salesforce is a strategic platform for creating and running business-critical applications.
 Testing tools should be chosen accordingly.

 To Wrap Up

-Enterprise IT organizations must have a good handle on these five topics to help development and QA teams deliver quality Salesforce releases and apps at speed.
+Enterprise IT organizations must handle these five topics well to help development and QA teams quickly deliver quality Salesforce releases and apps.
 Identifying software quality as a strategic advantage, teams can select tooling, build infrastructure, and develop processes to support that goal.
 The journey won’t be simple or short.
-Being mindful of the nuances of Salesforce testing and the requirements of citizen testers will pay big dividends.
-And, Salesforce and its ecosystem offers an amazing breadth and depth of community, training, consulting, and vendor solutions to help any team succeed.
+Being mindful of the nuances of Salesforce testing and the requirements of citizen testers will pay big dividends. , Salesforce and its ecosystem offer an extraordinary breadth and depth of community, training, consulting, and vendor solutions to help any team succeed.